 If the wheel bolt is very tight, carefully push on the end of the wheel wrench with your foot.
 Hold on to the vehicle for support and take care not to slip during this operation.

 Loosening wheel bolts

-- Fit the box spanner into the bolt as far as it will go "" Fig. 33. - Hold the wrench at the end and rotate the bolt approximately one turn anticlockwise "" 🛆.
+- Fit the wheel wrench on as far as it will go >>> Fig. 33. - Hold the wrench at the end and rotate the bolt approximately one turn anticlockwise "" 🛆.

 Important information about wheel bolts